steadfast-collective/pwheslop.com/content/collections/pages/speaking.md

     content:
       -
         type: text
-        text: 'The last 10 years have seen me go from a developer on a website with over 13 million members to starting, growing and selling an agency, building a SAAS with over 13,000 users and then start Steadfast Collective, a development agency focused on helping communities gather online.'
+        text: 'The last 10 years have seen me go from a developer on a website with over 13 million members to starting, growing and selling an agency, building a SAAS with over 13,000 users and then starting Steadfast Collective, a development agency focused on helping communities gather online.'
   -
     type: paragraph
     content: